nii-gakunin-cloud/sinetstream/docs/userguide/certificate.en.md

 The following conditions are assumed for simplicity in this document.

-* A private CA is running on CentOS 7
+* A private CA is running on Ubuntu 24
 * The certificate created by the private CA is in PEM format

 The following values are used in the examples.